rochars/wavefile/README.md

 // Load a wav file with 16kHz audio let wav = new WaveFile(fs.readFileSync("16kHz-file.wav"));

-// Change the bit depth to 44.1kHz
+// Change the sample rate to 44.1kHz
 // using the default configuration wav.toSampleRate(44100);
 // this is the same as: